mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 15 - Missed Preconditions/readme.md

 # Why the Bijection Is Important 🗺️

-In the MAPPER, a person cannot have a negative age or an empty name.
+In the MAPPER, a person can't have a negative age or an empty name.

 If your code allows these states, you break the bijection.